Garrett Hampson Preview, Player Props: Marlins vs. Pirates

 - The Pirates have a 4.61 team ERA that ranks 22nd across all league pitching staffs.

-- Pirates pitchers combine to give up the eighth-fewest home runs in baseball (178 total, 1.1 per game).
+- Pirates pitchers combine to allow 178 home runs (1.1 per game), the eighth-fewest in baseball.

-- Bido (2-5) gets the starting nod for the Pirates in his ninth start of the season.
-He has a 6.36 ERA in 46 2/3 innings pitched, with 44 strikeouts.
+- Priester (3-2 with a 7.86 ERA and 33 strikeouts in 44 2/3 innings pitched) makes the start for the Pirates, his eighth of the season.

-- In his last appearance -- out of the bullpen on Saturday, Aug.
-26 -- the right-hander threw 2 1/3 innings against the Chicago Cubs, giving up eight earned runs while surrendering five hits.
+- His last time out was on Sunday against the Cincinnati Reds, when the righty went six innings, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.